Celebs Who Ruined Innocent Lives

 Ashley Greene

 It seems the neighborhood's beef with the actress began before the blaze.
 According to TMZ, residents claimed Greene was a disruptive nuisance who threw loud parties.
 On top of all of that, some tenants griped that Greene failed to reach out to them to apologize or take responsibility for the fire, though her landlord said she was welcome back.
+In 2016, the actor was able to reach a settlement with Mayorga for an undisclosed amount.

 Matthew Broderick

 Fifteen years after the crash, the New York Post reported that Broderick was open to meeting with the family members of the accident victims, who seemed ready to forgive and move on.
-"He didn't kill my mother and sister deliberately," Martin Doherty told the the Post.
+"He didn't kill my mother and sister deliberately," Martin Doherty told the Post.
 "There were strong feelings at the time, but I have since forgiven him and feel no anger toward him."
 Added a spokesperson for Broderick, "Matthew is willing to meet up with them.
 There is no ill will — not any sort of anger.
 The family is seeking some sort of closure."

 It's unclear why Broderick's spokesman would have made that statement, or if the meeting ever took place, considering Doherty told The Impartial Reporter in 2012 that he had "never ever had any contact [with Broderick] over the years."
 Still, Doherty reiterated at the time that he had "forgiven what he had done," insisting that he recognized that what happened was "an accident."